Upgrading Your All Steel Panels to Concrete-Filled

 All steel panels and concrete-filled panels are available with ratings from 1,000 to 1,500 pounds concentrated load on any one square inch.
 This is often referred to as the design load.
 The biggest difference between these panels is the concrete filled panels have an ability to handle a heavy load rolling repetitively.
 Concrete-filled panels are typically rated at 1250 pound on one square inch.
 The rolling and impact load ratings as defined by CISCA are changed significantly by substituting steel panels for concrete-filled.

-To find out if we can upgrade your existing steel panels, send us some images and follow the instructions at our Replacement Services page.
+If you are a new customer, we will need to identify your floor system.
+This will let us know which upgrade will work for your grid.
+Just send us some images and follow the instructions at our Replacement Services page.